 Then, we typed in the new speaker name, “Tom’s Flip 4”, as shown next.

-Once you’ve edited the speaker name what you want it to be, tap the blue Done key on the virtual keyboard.
+Once you finish editing, tap the blue Done key on the virtual keyboard.

-You then receive instructions on how to pair your speaker again with its new name, as shown in the next screenshot.
+You then receive instructions on how to pair your speaker again with its new name.

 7. Tap the Blue Got It Link

 This takes you back to the Settings screen for the speaker.
-But now, the JBL Flip 4 appears with its new name assigned, as shown in the next screenshot.
+But now, the JBL Flip 4 appears with its new name assigned, as we see in the next screenshot.

-How to Pair the JBL Flip 4 Bluetooth Speaker with its New Name
+How to Pair the JBL Flip 4 Using its New Name

-With your JBL Flip 4 still paired under its old speaker name, run through this routine to unpair the Flip 4. forget it in your mobile device, and finally, re pair it under its new name.
+With the 4 still paired under its old name, run through this routine to unpair it.
+Then forget it in your mobile device.
+And finally, re pair it with its new name.

 This unpairs it from your mobile device.